Ukraine's PM says main task is to build army to stop Russia

 Yatseniuk suggested Deputy Finance Minister Vitaly Lisovenko should take the role of finance minister in the new coalition government because of his deep involvement in IMF loan talks.

-Yatseniuk's People's Front party would support Poroshenko's choice for defence minister and foreign minister, he said.
+Yatseniuk's People's Front party would support Poroshenko's choice for defense minister and foreign minister, he said.

 He also recommended the chief executive of state energy firm Naftogaz, Andriy Kobolev, for the position of energy minister.